emilevr/space/README.md

 This will setup the hooks directory, enabling the pre-commit hook to run linting, code coverage and benchmarks.

-### Building and running the CLI
+### Building and running the space CLI

-To build the library and CLI, simply run `cargo build` from the repo root directory.
+To build the library and binaries, simply run `cargo build --all-features` from the repo root directory.
 The binaries will be built in the `./target/debug` directory.
-Alternatively use `cargo run` to build and run the CLI.
+Alternatively use `cargo run --bin space` to build and run the `space` CLI.

 > :information_source: All the commands listed below should also be run from the repo root.

 ### Running Tests

-Run `cargo test`.
+- Run non-interactive tests via `cargo test --all-features`.
+- Run all tests, including interactive. ones via `cargo test --all-features -- --include-ignored`.
+Note:this requires a large/maximized terminal window.

 ### Running code format and lint tests